 Spending time with a child, and allowing a child creativity and play time is very healthy, and makes for a happy child.
 It is far more beneficial in my opinion that them staying indoors playing technology or watching TV and movies.

 It really was a brilliant Easter weekend in so many ways.

 I’d especially love to thank our friends for their hospitality and generosity.

-It was sad to say good-bye on Monday after such a special time.
+It was sad to say goodbye on Monday after such a special time.

 We drove back to Adelaide passing Millicent and Kingston and of course the Big Lobster (which is currently under renovation).

-I’d love to also give special thanks to the Lions who along the way had several caravan stops set up for Driver Reviver stops where we enjoyed meeting other travellers, and a refreshing cup of coffee and a cake.
+I’d love to also give special thanks to the Lions who along the way had several caravan stops set up for Driver Reviver stops where we enjoyed meeting other travelers, and a refreshing cup of coffee and a cake.

 Their volunteer work saves lives, and they are to be commended.